whynotavailable/blags/wip/rust.md

 The magic of Rust is that since you do not need to declare an interface ahead of time for an object (again similar to go), you can implement them for objects you didn't create.
 As long as either the trait, or the struct are defined in your module, you can implement traits for that struct.
 Traits are used like this all the time for building abstractions.
-We'll get to one of my favorites `IntoResponse` in a bit.
+We'll get to one of my favorites `IntoResponse` later in this document.